aksommerville/pebble/README.md

 - Client produces a PCM stream on demand.
 Rate and channel count negotiated via metadata and rejectable.
 - Host provides timing and four gamepad states, at each update.
 - Host provides language, clock, and persistence.
-- ROM file is copied into client memory initially.
+- ~ROM file is copied into client memory initially.~ Client must call for it.

 So unlike Egg, there is no built-in renderer or synthesizer.